MedOrion’s Health Behavior Management Software shows how to predict tolerance levels in older adults and what you can do about it.

 Just like your members, you have more options than limitations.

 Reaching out to members with a message that matters to them, and doing it consistently, gives you the advantage of building a relationship with each and every individual.
-Persuasion AI and Behavior Science give you the data you need to understand your highest value tasks to create these relationships.
+Health Behavior Management AI and Behavior Science based platform provides you with the data you need to understand your highest value tasks to create these relationships.

 More engaged members yield increased adherence to preventative health measures and improved member satisfaction; this change in members’ health behavior will also generate improved Star scores and lower operational costs as a result of reduced downstream expensive treatments.